lespina/rails_lite/README.md

 - [Starting the Server](#server)

-### ActiveRecord Lite
+### Active Record Lite

-The first major component underlying Ruby on Trails is an implementation of the Object Relational Mapper (ORM), ActiveRecord.
-For clarity, we will refer to the Ruby on Trails implementation as 'ActiveRecord Lite'.
+The first major component underlying Ruby on Trails is an implementation of the Object Relational Mapper (ORM), Active Record.
+For clarity, we will refer to the Ruby on Trails implementation as 'Active Record Lite'.
 All relevant code may be found in [/lib/active_record_lite/](https://github.com/lespina/ruby_on_trails/tree/master/lib/active_record_lite).

 #### SQLObject